 As a diabetic you should be used to drinking plenty of water regularly.

 There are several things you can do to use diet to beat gout:

 - include high doses of vitamin C in your diet

 - eat foods that are low in purines

 - follow the Beating Diabetes Diet

 Studies have shown that men whose diet is higher in vitamin C are less likely to develop gout.

-Studies also indicate that taking vitamin C as a dietary supplement (500 to 1500mg per day) can reduce the uric acid levels in your blood.
+Studies also indicate that taking vitamin C as a dietary supplement (500 to 1500mg per day) can reduce the levels of uric acid in your blood.
 The vitamin C helps your kidneys remove uric acid from your body.

 Using sour (tart) cherries as a remedy for gout